Holiday Club Scam UK: How to Spot and Avoid Timeshare Fraud

 How do I know if a holiday club company is real or a scam?

-Check whether the company is registered with ABTA (Association of British Travel Agents) or holds a CAA licence — you can verify this on their official websites.
-Search the company name online for independent reviews on Trustpilot, Which?, and Citizens Advice, and look for complaints or warnings.
-Ask for a full written contract at least 14 days before signing, and take it to a solicitor or Citizens Advice for review.
+You can check whether the company belongs to ABTA – The Travel Association or holds an ATOL licence, but treat that as one factor among several rather than a decisive test — ABTA membership is voluntary and most holiday club memberships aren't package holidays, so a genuine operator may hold neither.
+Search the company and its directors independently, read review-platform feedback cautiously, and look for regulator or consumer warnings.
+Ask for a full written contract at least 14 days before signing.
+Ask a solicitor to review the contract if legal review is needed; your nation's consumer service can explain your consumer rights and possible next steps.
 Be very suspicious of any company that pressures you to sign immediately, cannot provide clear written details of costs and cancellation terms, or refuses to let you contact previous customers independently.

 I signed a holiday club contract last week — can I cancel it?